At a glance

 The size, type and location of the litter tray are all important.
-As a rule, the litter tray should be large enough for the cat to be able to turn around in.
+As a rule, the litter tray should be large enough for the cat to be able to turn around.
 Start with a small tray for kittens, and move to a larger one as the kitten grows.
-Older cats with arthritis will benefit from a tray which has low sides.
+Older cats with arthritis will benefit from a tray that has low sides.

 Avoid cat litter which is scented as strong smells can be overwhelming to the cat.